klahrich/chiefhustler/content/posts/nuran-1.md

 There's something else.
 I am currently reading Guy Spier's magnificent book, _The Education of a Value Investor_, and in several chapters he emphasized the importance of being immersed in the right environment in order to make rational and optimal decisions.
 And this reminded me that I have possibly the worst environment imaginable.
 We live in a small 3 bedroom appartment.
 My wife and I sleep in one bedroom, our two daughters in the another, and I work from the third one.
 My wife is a stay-at-home mother, and neither of my daughters goes to kindergarten or school (they are 2 and 4 years old).
 This means that I am constantly distracted and disturbed, by any one of them three.
 I can hardly get a full hour without one of them entering in my "office", the little girls for no particular reason at all, my wife to tell me something or ask me something.
 I never realized it until now, but this puts extra-pressure on me to make decisions fast, before I get interrupted.
 This might have compounded the problem.

-I can't help but think of Charlie Munger's lollapalooza effect: how powerful can be the simultaneous occurrence of multiple events pushing in the same direction (whether good or bad).
+I can't help but think of Charlie Munger's lollapalooza effect: how powerful the simultaneous occurrence of multiple events pushing in the same direction can be.
 I might have been right in the center of a lollapalooza effect.

 ### Back to $NUR